JiadongWANG94/NimporteQuoi/README.md

 ### LibraryLoader
 `LibraryLoader` Provide a framework to dynamically load shared libraries and call functions or create derived class' instance of visable base class.
 This is inspired by POCO's `SharedLibrary` or ROS's nodelet or Apollo's Cyber.

+### TimerManager
+`TimerManager` Provide an util to help register and execute cyclic tasks with specific frequency.